jchtt/Dualkeys/README.md

 # Dualkeys: dual-role keys with evdev and uinput

+## TODO: Explain algorithm

+Essentially, save all sequences starting with a dual key and wait for the first key raise.
+Then, interpret all previous dual keys as modifiers.

 ## Usage

 Dualkeys needs access to your device files and to uinput.